South Korea urges North to hasten reunions but vows to continue drills

 The family reunions typically see the separated relatives meeting for fleeting moments at a resort in Mount Kumgang just north of the Korean border.

-(Reporting by Ju-min Park; additional reporting by Phil Stewart in Washington; Writing by Jack Kim; Editing by Clarence Fernandez and Leslie Adler)
+(Reporting by Ju-min Park; Writing by Jack Kim; Editing by Clarence Fernandez)